 Oakley – Ancient Vines

-The Oakley ranch in Contra Costa County, 40 miles east of San Francisco, is home to some of the oldest and most rare grapevines in California.
-Some were planted more than 120 years ago.
-Cline’s Mourvèdre, Carignane and Zinfandel are sourced from these ancient vines.
+The Oakley vineyards in Contra Costa County is home to some of the oldest and most rare grapevines in California, the source of our Mourvèdre, Carignane and Zinfandel.
 The sandy soil, deep roots, and a climate of hot days and cool nights—thanks to the confluence the Sacramento and San Joaquin rivers nearby—make for vines that produce fruit of legendary intensity.

 Carneros – The Estate